Senior ICRC official in Kiev for talks on aid convoy

 "The two convoys are two separate issues, which are discussed with those concerned," Isyuk told Reuters.

-In his separate meetings, Corbaz will stress the independent aid agency's "strictly humanitarian role" and that "the delivery of aid should not be politicised", she said.
+In his separate meetings, Corbaz will stress the independent aid agency's "strictly humanitarian role" and that "the delivery of aid should not be politicized", she said.

-Artillery shells hit close to the centre of Ukraine's separatist-held city of Donetsk for the first time on Thursday, killing at least one person, as a large Russian aid convoy rumbled towards the border.
+Artillery shells hit close to the center of Ukraine's separatist-held city of Donetsk for the first time on Thursday, killing at least one person, as a large Russian aid convoy rumbled toward the border.]

 The ICRC has said it needs a detailed list of contents from Russian authorities before it can help with distributing the goods once they enter Ukraine.